Boosting Speech with Language-Enriched Activities

 Speech Blubs is a language therapy app with a vast library of more than 1,500 activities, face filters, voice-activated activities, and educational bonus videos.
-Start your free trial today and explore engaging activities such as learning numbers, colors, shapes, animals and much more!
+Start your free trial today and explore engaging at-home language activities for kids such as learning numbers, colors, shapes, animals, and much more!

 Singing Songs/Nursery Rhymes